Members of the NCCI

 Connection to central India: I study tiger corridors and human-tiger conflict in the Eastern Vidarbha Landscape.

-Assistant Professor, University of Delaware.
+Assistant Professor, University of Delaware, USA.

 Connection to central India: I am an environmental geographer trained in remote sensing and Geographic Information Science (GIS), and conducted my PhD research in and around Pench Tiger Reserve, Maharashtra.
 My current research examines impacts of weather variability on agriculture and food/nutrition security in India.
 I use remote sensing/GIS, statistics, and crop-climate models to identify how crop productivity will vary with different adaptation strategies for projected climate change scenarios.
 I use household surveys and linear programming tools to understand how agricultural intensification impacts food and nutrition security in smallholder farmer families, specifically in the central Indian landscape.
 Website.

 Connection to central India: I study behavioral ecology of Re-introduced Gaur in Bandhavgarh Tiger Reserve.

 PhD Candidate, Columbia University